miha-plesko/manageiq-providers-nuage/instructions/README.md

 ![Configuration -> Add a New Network Provider](./amqp-endpoint.PNG)

 That's it, confirm by pressing "Add" button in the bottom-right and Nuage provider will be added.
-When added, the inventory will get collected immediately.
+When added, the inventory will get collected automatically.

 ## Add Nuage Provider via Rails Console
 It is also possible to register your Nuage provider from terminal i.e. without using the browser.
 Open a terminal